AntoineDrouhin/AntoineDrouhin/README.md

 - 👨‍💻 I love programming.
 - 📙 I enjoy learning a LOT!
 And about anything, which allows me to be familiar with several disciplines such as algorithm, software architecture, project management or even woodworking 🪓 and chess tactics ♟.
 - 🔬I have been using several programming languages or database technologies but I always prioritize understanding concepts and the trade-offs they involve rather than implementation details.
 This allows me to not be tied with any technology 🙌.
-- 🏡 I live in Brittany France with my family and work full-time remotely.
+- 🏡 I live in Brittany, France with my family and work full-time remotely.